Links on Android Authority may earn us a commission. Learn more.

 What’s not so good?

 Let’s get it out of the way.
-The Skagen Falster Gen 6 runs on Google’s Wear OS 2 platform, but won’t receive the update to Wear OS 3 until mid-2022.
+The Skagen Falster Gen 6 runs on Google’s Wear OS 2 platform, but won’t receive the update to Wear OS 3 until a yet-confirmed date in 2022.
 It’s a frustrating limitation for everyone except Samsung, which has exclusive rights to the platform until Google finishes its build of the software.

 Fossil Group and Skagen are clearly trying to make up for Google's neglect.